woodsj1206/GitHub-Repository-Statistics/README.md

 ## Overview
 The following table highlights the different output formats that the program generates.
-It provides examples of the HTML reports in both light and dark themes, as well as a sample of how the generated CSV report can be imported into Google Sheets for further analysis and visualization.
+It provides examples of the HTML reports in both light and dark themes, as well as a sample of how the generated CSV report can be imported into Google Sheets for further analysis and visualization:

 | Feature                                                      | Preview                                                                                                                                                                                                                                                                                           |
 | ------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |